• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Eating a whole food plant-based diet is one way to be proactive for your health and you know you’re eating the right kind of plant-based diet if you stick with recipes that have been certified “Plantricious!”
+Eating a whole-food, plant-based diet is one way to be proactive for your health.
+You know you’re eating the right kind of plant-based diet if you stick with recipes that have been certified “Plantricious!”

 Plantricious Friendly